-Also, e-commerce websites like Amazon use clustering algorithms to implement the user-specific recommendation system.
+Also, e-commerce websites like Amazon use clustering algorithms to implement a user-specific recommendation system.

 Here is another example.
 Let’s say you have a YouTube channel.
 You may have a lot of data about the subscribers of your channel.
 If you want to detect groups of similar subscribers, then you may need to run a clustering algorithm.

 You don’t need to tell the algorithm which group a subscriber belongs to.
 The algorithm can find those connections without your help.

 For example, it may tell you that 35% of your subscribers are from Canada, while 20% of them are from the United States.

 Similarly, it can give a lot of information, and this will help you to target your videos for each group.
 You can use a hierarchical clustering algorithm to subdivide each group into smaller groups.

 That is how clustering works with unsupervised machine learning.
 A lot of advanced things can be achieved using this strategy.

 In unsupervised learning, we have some data that has no labels.
 We don’t really know anything about the data other than the features.
 There is no information about the class in which this data belongs to.